mohitjain/mohitjain/_posts/2016-02-14-lazy-loading-of-images-in-rails.md

   <img data-normal="my_image.jpg"/>
 {% endhighlight %}

-and later on it converted into
+and later on, it gets converted into using javascript:

 {% highlight ruby %}
   <img scr="my_image.jpg"/>